God & Golem, Inc. and the Ethics of Machine Obedience

 The Machine That Learns

 Wiener's first topic is the learning machine.
 MIT Press's description points to a checkers-playing computer that improved from experience and, for a time, could beat its inventor.
 That example belongs to the world of Arthur Samuel's checkers program at IBM.
-IBM's own history presents Samuel Checkers as one of the influential game programs that used play to study strategy and improve through trial and error, while Samuel's 1959 paper is one of the canonical early uses of the phrase machine learning.
+IBM's own history presents Samuel Checkers as one of the influential game programs that used play to study strategy and improve through trial and error, and says Samuel called that process machine learning.

 The example matters because it breaks a reassuring boundary.
 If learning is treated as an exclusive sign of self-conscious life, then a machine that improves through experience puts pressure on the category.
 But Wiener does not leap from learning to machine personhood.
 He asks what kind of responsibility follows when a built system can change its conduct after deployment.